Session 2.5: Make Claude remember (across sessions and across breakages)

 4. Will you actually run /refresh at session start?
 Honestly?

-5. What’s one thing you’d want to remember in MEMORY.md that the template above didn’t anticipate?
+5. What’s one thing you’d want to store in your MEMORY.md file that the template above didn’t anticipate?

 6. What confused you most this session?